elastisys/compliantkubernetes/docs/user-guide/additional-services/keycloak.md

 helm upgrade --install keycloak bitnami/keycloak --values values.yaml
 ```

+---
-When you have deployed Keycloak you can:
+After you have deployed Keycloak you can:
 \
 [Login as admin and configure realms, users, and clients.](https://www.keycloak.org/getting-started/getting-started-kube)
 \